 Welcome from President Mary C. Finger, Ed.D.

-They arrive at Seton Hill as we make important changes to both our physical campus and our academic programs that will provide them with new opportunities to live, learn, study and grow.
+As Seton Hill's enrollment continues to grow, the university has been making important changes to both our physical campus and our academic programs that will provide students with new opportunities to live, learn, study and grow.

 Historically, our liberal arts preparation has been integrated with a practical worldview.
 We embrace the model of the Sisters of Charity – who have made real change in the world – through our commitment to preparing students and to creating and enhancing academic programs that impact our region and world.

 The new programs reflect Seton Hill’s ability to quickly react to workforce needs and develop academic majors and partnerships that will provide our students' opportunities to find careers in areas of growth while maintaining a commitment to the liberal arts skills that employers want in their employees.

 Seton Hill also recently expanded and restored historic Lowe Dining Hall to preserve the beauty of the space while providing room for our growing campus community.
 The opening of an eighth residence hall - The Sisters of Charity Residence Hall - allows Seton Hill to house nearly 950 students on campus.

 Seton Hill's efforts have not gone unnoticed.
 The university has consistently been named among the top schools in the Northeast by U.S. News and World Report as well as a Best College for Veterans.
 Seton Hill has also been recognized as an Apple Distinguished School since launching our mobile technology program in 2010.
 And our student-athletes have achieved the Top GPA in the Pennsylvania State Athletic Conference in five of the past six years.